-With its choice of two rivers, canals and numerous lakes, Surrey offers plenty of opportunities to be near water.
+With its choice of two rivers, canals and numerous lakes, Surrey offers plenty of opportunities to walk near water.
 And what better way to explore these stunning waterways than on foot?
 Come with us to discover some of our favourite family walks in Surrey by water.

-We will show you some of the most popular circular walks, riverside walks, and National Trust walks in Surrey.
+We will show you some of the most family-friendly circular walks, riverside walks, and National Trust walks in Surrey.
 Some are long and some are short, but they are all picturesque, with spectacular scenery and amazing wildlife.
 Find out about Surrey’s best waterside walks and why they are perfect for families.
 Even better, we’ll let you know the riverside pubs too!

 One of the best places to go for a family walk in north-west Surrey is by the Basingstoke Canal, as it’s very picturesque and flat.
 It was built between 1788 and 1794 and now flows from Greywell Village in Hampshire to Woodham in Surrey.

 Basingstoke Canal is 32 miles long and so you can choose which section you wish to walk and your distance.
 We usually start at Frimley Park Lodge and walk South towards Mychett.
 This route passes the Basingstoke Canal Centre, where you can stop to find out about the canal’s history, play in the playground or even hire a boat or pedalo.

 The postcode for Frimley Lodge Park is GU16 6HY.
 Parking is free.
 If you are walking with children, don’t forget to stop at the fabulous new adventure playground on your return.